AnasDrid/DataCamp-Case-Study-Introduction-to-Java/CourseOutline.md

 #### Learning Objectives:
 ***

- - Learner will be able to describe how to run a Java program.
+ - Learner will be able to explain how to run a Java program.
  - Learner will be able to write a simple Java program.
  - Learner will be able to compile Java programs.

 ***
-### Chapter 1 Practice: MCQ
+### Chapter 1 Guided Practice: MCQ

 ***